aulveland/CITZ-HWP-Project/Development-&-Deployment.md

 # OpenShift Deployment
-Follow the 2021 Capstone groups' deployment to the BC Governments PaaS platform based on RHEL OpenShift strategy.
+Follow the 2021 Capstone groups' deployment to the BC Government PaaS platform based on the RHEL OpenShift strategy.
 [How to Build and Deploy on Openshift](https://github.com/bcgov/citz-dst-capstone-2021/tree/main/openshift).
 Refer to the [challenges](https://github.com/bcgov/CITZ-HybridWorkplace/wiki/Challenges#issue----how-to-learn-and-onboard-to-the-bcgov-paas-openshift-platform) page for more info.

 ## OpenShift Provisioning
-Follow the request steps on the  BCDevExchange lab web site [here](https://developer.gov.bc.ca/Getting-Started-on-the-DevOps-Platform/How-to-Request-a-New-OpenShift-Project)
+Follow the request steps on the  BCDevExchange lab website [here](https://developer.gov.bc.ca/Getting-Started-on-the-DevOps-Platform/How-to-Request-a-New-OpenShift-Project)

 # Local Deployment

-1. Before running this code make sure to clone the latest version of this repository to your local machine.
+1. Before running this code make sure to [clone](https://github.com/bcgov/CITZ-HybridWorkplace/fork)the latest version of this repository to your local machine.
-2. Clone the main branch to the local computer using git clone (you may need to download git to your computer for this to work. )
+2. Clone the main branch to the local computer using git clone (you may need to download git to your computer for this to work).
-3. Make sure you have at least 500 MB to install
+3. Make sure you have at least 500 MB to install.
-4. Install [Node.JS](https://nodejs.org/en/) onto the local computer
+4. Install [Node.
+JS](https://nodejs.org/en/) onto the local computer.
-5. Install [MongoDB](https://www.mongodb.com/try/download/community ) onto local computer
+5. Install [MongoDB](https://www.mongodb.com/try/download/community ) onto the local computer.
 6. Once both are installed, you can start the steps to install.

 ### Backend